Edgardo Henriquez: Career

 Henriquez was promoted to the major leagues and made his MLB debut with one inning of relief against the San Diego Padres on September 24, 2024.
 He struck out the first batter he faced, Donovan Solano.
 Henriquez pitched in 3 1/3 innings over three games, and allowed one earned run while striking out five.
 He also pitched in five innings in the postseason, one in the Division Series and four in the National League Championship Series, allowing four earned runs on eight hits.
 He did not make the roster for the World Series.

 Henriquez suffered an injury to his foot in spring training and began the 2025 season on the injured list; he was transferred to the 60-day injured list on April 18.
 On June 29, he was activated from the injured list and optioned to Triple-A Oklahoma City.
-In 22 games in the minors, he allowed 18 earned runs in 23 2/3 innings for a 7.23 ERA.
-He was called back up to the majors in late July and pitched 19 innings over 22 games for a 2.37 ERA.
-He was included on the Dodgers' roster for the Wild Card Series against the Reds.
-He made his only appearance of the series in the eighth inning of Game 1, where he allowed all three of his batters faced to reach base, eventually being charged with one earned run.
+In 22 games in the minors, Henriquez allowed 18 earned runs in 23 2/3 innings for a 7.23 ERA.
+Henriquez was called back up to the majors in late July and pitched 19 innings over 22 games for a 2.37 ERA.
+On September 13, he recorded his first career win, tossing a scoreless inning against the San Francisco Giants.
+He was included on the Dodgers' roster for the Wild Card Series against the Cincinnati Reds and made his only appearance of the series in the eighth inning of Game 1, where he allowed all three of his batters faced to reach base, eventually being charged with one earned run.
 He was left off of the Dodgers' rosters for the NLDS and NLCS before being included on the Dodgers' World Series roster.
-He made his World Series debut in the 13th inning of Game 3, where he struck out two batters in two scoreless innings of relief.
+Henriquez made his World Series debut in the 13th inning of Game 3, where he struck out two batters in two scoreless innings of relief.
 He made one other appearance in the series, facing three batters in the seventh inning of Game 5, and allowing two walks and a base hit before being removed from the game.